 You can calculate the alcohol by volume by taking the starting gravity reading and the completed gravity reading and dividing it by 7.362.

 For example, take a wine that started at 1.080 and ferments all the way down to 0.990.
 This means that the gravity drop was a total of 90 points.
 90 divided by 7.362 is 12.23% ABV.

 Unless you really enjoy doing some math, you might want to make your life a bit simpler by using some of the available specific gravity calculators online.

-Use the Brix & Specific Gravity Conversion Calculator which will help you convert Brix to Specific Gravity and vice versa.
+Use a Brix & Specific Gravity conversion calculator which will help you convert Brix to Specific Gravity and vice versa.
 The Brix scale is frequently used in winemaking and Specific Gravity is measured for at-home-winemakers.

 Some hydrometers will only have one or the other, this is where the handiness of a calculator like this one comes in.
 Unless, of course, you can get your hands on a hydrometer that allows for both these measurements - there are many available.

-Use this ABV Calculator and formulas if you want an easy way to find out the alcohol by volume of your wine or want to learn more about possible formulas.
+Use an ABV Calculator and formulas if you want an easy way to find out the alcohol by volume of your wine or want to learn more about possible formulas.

 Hopefully, this article helped you clear some doubts regarding specific gravity, what it is, how to measure it and how it will guide you through the winemaking process.